oughtinc/primer/chapters/long-texts/answering-given-paragraphs.md

 python paper_qa.py --paper papers/keenan-2018.pdf
 ```

-... you should get an answer like this:
+...you should get an answer like this:

 {% code overflow="wrap" %}
 ```